xiaoshihou514/xiaoshihou514.github.io/ndpc/getting-started.md

 ## What's next?

 - Follow [the tutorial](/ndpc/tutorial) to learn the basics!
+- Get a peek at what rules does ndpc support [here](/ndpc/syntax).
+Check this if ndpc thinks your proof is not valid :)
-- ndpc has a few syntax particularities, please read them [here](/ndpc/syntax-gotchas) before writing more complex proofs.
+- ndpc has a few syntax particularities, please read them [here](/ndpc/syntax#gotcha) before writing more complex proofs.
 Don't worry, your proof won't be that different from what you are used to seeing on the slides!
-- Get a peek at what rules does ndpc support [here](/ndpc/rules).
-Check this if ndpc thinks your proof is not valid :)
-- Leverage other shiny capabilities of ndpc, say [formatting](/ndpc/toolchain) and [generating pretty html](/ndpc/toolchain)?
+- Leverage other [shiny capabilities](/ndpc/toolchain) of ndpc, specifically formatting and exporting to a number of formats.